Wa-lead/firebase_cloud_tiktok_downloader/README.md

 # TikTok Downloader (No Watermark)

 A simple and efficient tool to download TikTok videos without any watermark.
-This project is hosted on the Firebase Cloud Function platform, offering fast response times and seamless integration with other Firebase services.
+This project is hosted on the Firebase Cloud Function platform.
 ## Features

 - **No Watermark**: Downloads TikTok videos without the distracting watermark.